-- Winners in both categories will also be invited to appear on Artscene on 99.3FM, to discuss their win and writing.
+- Winners in both categories will also be invited to appear on Artscene 99.3FM, the county radio show, to discuss their win and writing.

-- Winners and Honourable Mentions in both categories will be invited to read their work during Art in the County, to be set at a later date.
+- Winners and Honourable Mentions in both categories will be invited to read their work at a PECAC event, to be set at a later date.

 - Pieces can be any genre, but poetry will be a separate prize, and fiction and non fiction as a joint prize.

 - Pieces should be no longer than 1600 words.